freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-18.md

 id: 5d65f2c62012114c7d7c57eb
 title: Part 18
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-Similar to the <code>goStore</code> function, create a <code>goCave</code> function that prints "Going to cave." to the console.
+Similar to the `goStore` function, create a `goCave` function that prints "Going to cave." to the console.

 </section>

 ## Instructions